JD/MD Perelman School of Medicine

 The student will be awarded each degree as it is completed.

 Candidates for the JD/MD apply separately to Penn Law and the Perelman School of Medicine.
 Because students will, most commonly, spend their first two years at the Perelman School of Medicine (see Program Sequencing, below), the student may submit their JD application concurrently with their MD application or they may apply for the JD during the Fall of their first or second year in the School of Medicine.

-The LSAT will be required for the Penn Law application; the MCAT will be required for the Perelman School of Medicine application.
+The MCAT will be required for the Perelman School of Medicine application.

 The suggested course of study for JD/MD students is as follows:

 - Years One and Two: in residence at the Perelman School of Medicine